 This sends a signal to all that this is what you really are about.
 You are wanting to bring in more than you send out.
 It says nothing about your mission and it usually appears to reflect an unhealthy church because you are behind for the year.
-Facts are 90% of all churches are behind until December.
+The facts are that 90% of all churches are behind until December.
 It is normal, not a sign of impending death.
 Just stop doing it.

 3 - Using a line item budget to communicate with the congregation.

-There is nothing about a line item budget that helps your people understand what you are truly doing in ministry.
-From appearances it seems that all that you are supporting are some people and a building.
+There is nothing about a line-item budget that helps your people understand what you are truly doing in ministry.
+From appearances, it seems that all that you are supporting are some people and a building.
 Line item budgets should be used only by the finance people.
 Distribute a missional budget to the congregation.

 4 - Apologizing or joking prior to delivering sermons on money.

 When Moses came down from the mountain and saw the golden calf that the people had made to worship, he did not make a joke about it or apologize for what he was about to say.
 He was forceful and direct and they knew he meant what he was saying.
 There was no misunderstanding that he considered this a very serious matter.
 They had put worshipping a golden calf ahead of worshipping God.
 Your people are doing this every day that they choose money over God.
 It is a big deal.
 People need your help to give up that which they love more than God.
 Quit acting like it really does not matter.